 ChainLink investment started way back in 2017 and has since then been developing its consumer base over time.
 With experience spanning groups like swift, the interest in their technology will only spike the more as more mainstream financial systems begin their journey into the decentralized world.

-Three distinct ways to get involved with the project include buying the tokens from the exchange market, connecting your custom API with ChainLink to link up with the required network hub and using the smart contract APIs to transact through the platform.Buy Now
+Three distinct ways to get involved with the project include buying the tokens from the exchange market, connecting your custom API with ChainLink to link up with the required network hub and using the smart contract APIs to transact through the platform.How to buy?

 You can buy ChainLink (LINK) from a couple of exchanges, about 11 to be more precise.
 This makes the token have some form of importance with over 18 market trades pairing mostly with BTC, ETH, and USDT.
 To buy LINK, you would need to be registered on any of the exchanges where the coin is being sold, then purchase the BTC or other alt pairs first before exchanging with the Link token.